Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: method

+\textit{\textbf{Member Checking Survey:}} To ensure the validity of our manual classification, we contacted the five interviewees (Table \ref{tab:participant_demo} presents the demographic information of our participants) to validate our PR-comment labeling.
+We randomly selected eight PR-comments (four implicit mentoring, four not implicit mentoring) from the manually classified set of 384 PR-comments.
+The survey was created in Qualtrics~\cite{2015Qualtrics} and conducted face-to-face using Zoom~\cite{archibald2019using}.
+The survey presented the PR-comment and included three response options: Mentoring, Not mentoring, and Not sure.
+For the first two options, participants were asked to give a reason for their response.
+Participants could either type in or verbalize their answers (See supplementary~\cite{supply} for further details about Member Checking Survey).

+The member checking survey responses were 90\% in agreement with our classification (the remaining 10\% was when participants selected ``Not Sure'').
+This suggests that our manual classification is reliable.
+Moreover, their explanations in the open-ended replies indicate that our rule book is reliable.
+For example, P3 explained why a PR-comment was mentoring: ``\textit{This is helpful feedback in explaining that these changes are of low value}'' And P4 explained why a PR-comment was not mentoring: ``\textit{This is asking for information [and not mentoring]}''.

-To ensure the best performance, we applied hyper-parameter adjustments \cite{horvath2016effects} from Python Scikit learn library \cite{pedregosa2011scikit} to all five classifiers.
-Randomized look sets up a lattice of hyper-parameter values and chooses arbitrary combinations to train each classifier.
-By applying $ScikitLearnRandomizedSearchCV$, we found the optimal parameter for each classifier.
-The final tuned Random forester parameters for our classifier were $n\_estimators$=$2800$, $max\_features$=$auto$, $max\_depth$=$73$, $min\_samples\_split$=$20$, $min\_samples\_leaf$=$2$, and $bootstrap$=$True$.
-The model was trained and evaluated using a 10-fold cross validation methodology.
+\textit{\textbf{Machine Learning Classifier}}: Using the manually classified corpus, we trained five common supervised machine learning classifiers as they have been used in similar studies for classifying discussion comments~\cite{mannan2020relationship, brunet2014developers}.
+They were: Random Forest ~\cite{pal2005random}, Bernoulli~\cite{singh2019comparison}, Support Vector Machine~\cite{gunn1998support}, KNeighbors~\cite{peterson2009k}, and Decision tree~\cite{kothari2001decision}.
+Our training data consisted of the comments in the PR.
+We used the usual text cleaning steps which included using Porter's stemming~\cite{porter1980algorithm}.
+We eliminated all of the terms from the standard stop word list in order to do suffix stripping.
+To ensure the best performance, we applied hyper-parameter adjustments from the Python Scikit learn library~\cite{pedregosa2011scikit} to all five classifiers.
+By applying $ScikitLearnRandomizedSearchCV$, we found the optimal parameters for each classifier.
+The models were trained and evaluated using a 10-fold cross validation methodology.
 That is, the data was randomly divided into 10 equal sets, and nine sets were used for training and one for testing.
-We trained our model using this method 10 times and report the mean performance.
+We trained our model using this method 10 times and report the mean scores.

-Table~\ref{tab:ml} shows the precision, recall, F1, and AUC scores of the five classifiers.
-Random Forest Classifier (RFC) had the best overall performance when considering both the F-measure (0.88) as well as the AUC scores (0.93).
+Table~\ref{tab:ml} shows the precision, recall, F1, and AUC scores of the five classifiers~\cite{powers2011evaluation}.
+Random Forest Classifier (RFC) had the best overall performance when considering both the F-measure (0.88) as well as the AUC scores (0.94).
 Therefore, we used RFC for further analysis.
+The final tuned parameters for our classifier RFC were $n\_estimators$=$2800$, $max\_features$=$auto$, $max\_depth$=$73$, $min\\\_samples\_split$=$20$,$min\_samples\_leaf$=$2$, and $bootstrap$=$True$.